proveskit/Documentation/docs/index.md

 By then our little student club had managed to carve out an existence as a small lab at Cal Poly Pomona, and we managed to persevere through to doing NASA backed instrument development and many more satellites on their way to space.
 We bet the farm on BroncoSat-1 and it still worked out despite the on-orbit failure, but it could have very easily gone the other way and been the end of our dreams of space.
 Most teams don't aren't able to catch that lightning in a bottle intersection between talent, opportunity, and luck to survive this long.

+## The PROVES Kit: Past, Present, and Future
 ![The Yearling Team](images/Proves_Team.JPG)
 <p align="center">Figure 4: The Team That Built Yearling</p>